fredrik-j-lindberg/discord-social-bot/README.md

 The `./src/commands` folder houses all of the bot commands.
 All files under this folder are automatically imported by the [commandRouter](./src/events/interactionCreate/listeners/commandRouter.ts) interactionCreate listener.

 The command router will handle some basic error handling for your command, as well as facilitates replying capabilities.
-Anything returned by the execute function of a command module will be used as the reply to the user
+Anything returned by the execute function of a command module will be used as the reply to the user.
+Return an array of EmbedBuilder's to use the pagination feature (one embed for each page).

 #### Adding new commands